netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-udp-ingress.md

 ## Load balance Ingress traffic based on TCP over SSL

-Citrix ingress controller provides an `'ingress.citrix.com/secure-service-type: ssl_tcp` annotation that you can use to load balance Ingress traffic based on TCP over SSL.
+Netscaler ingress controller provides an `'ingress.citrix.com/secure-service-type: ssl_tcp` annotation that you can use to load balance Ingress traffic based on TCP over SSL.

 **Sample:** Ingress definition for TCP over SSL based Ingress.